software-mansion-labs/expo-live-updates/README.md

 }
 ```

-Passing `notificationId` when event is set to `start` will result in error - ids are generated and returned on live update start.
+Passing `notificationId` when event is set to `start` will result in error - ids are generated on live update start.

 Request variables: